You are here

 Established in 1805, this DC landmark is the oldest continuously operating open-air seafood market in the nation.
 Several vendors sell prepared and raw seafood – some from floating barges.
 It’s a great place to sample the region’s iconic Chesapeake Bay crabs and oysters.

-The dynamic, groundbreaking waterfront development encompasses 24-acres of land and 50-acres of water.
-Spanning the length of the shoreline from the Maine Avenue Fish Market to Fort McNair, The Wharf will debut two luxury hotels, retail, office and residential buildings, as well as restaurants from the District’s most prestigious chefs.
+The dynamic, groundbreaking waterfront development set to open in October 2017 encompasses 24-acres of land and 50-acres of water.
+Spanning the length of the shoreline from the Maine Avenue Fish Market to Fort McNair, The Wharf will debut three hotels, retail, office and residential buildings, as well as plenty of restaurants from the District’s most prestigious chefs.

-Located on Hains Point, this 18-hole public course is run by the National Park Service.
-Three courses offer varying degrees of difficulty.
-During the summer, the mini-golf course, Club House and Driving Range are in full operation.
-The White Course welcomes players to try FootGolfDC, on weekdays anytime, and on weekends after 2:00 p.m.
+Located on Hains Point, this 18-hole public course is run by the National Park Service, with three courses that offer varying degrees of difficulty.
+During the summer, the mini-golf course, clubhouse and driving range are in full operation.
+The White Course welcomes players to try FootGolfDC, on weekdays anytime, and on weekends after 2 p.m.

 This dockside, tiki-style bar welcomes guests to hang out by the marina and sip tropical drinks.
 Snack on local seafood and listen to live music while enjoying a mesmerizing view of the sunset.

-Considered the one of the most luxurious spas in DC, choose from a half or full day spa experience with face and body treatments, health education, as well as fitness activities.
+Considered one of the most luxurious spas in DC, choose from a half- or full-day spa experience with face and body treatments, health education, as well as fitness activities.

-There are many exciting neighborhoods in the District with a rich history arts and culinary history.
-Explore DC’s neighborhoods to pick your next adventure.
+There are many exciting neighborhoods in the District – explore them all and pick your next adventure.